Why is there a need to increase digital access?

 Can my child access inappropriate web sites, such as pornography, using this laptop ?

 Laptops will be secure with the Central DeWitt Community School District’s web filter, no matter whose Internet the student is using.
 Regardless of the location of the laptop, any Internet activity will go through the District’s web filter.
 Still, no system is foolproof.
 Teachers will supervise student use here at school and parents should keep an eye on their children at home.
 Encourage your children to work in or near the room you occupy.
 The Central School District retains the sole right of possession of the computer, and reserves the right to collect/inspect the computer at any time, including via electronic remote access; and to alter, add, or delete installed software or hardware.
-Click here to access the District Acceptable Use Policy.
+Click here to access the District Technology Appropriate Use Policy.

 What if my child already has another model or brand of laptop computer or my his/her own iPad?